 - In conjunction with a government institution (National Learning Service), around 150 women have been provided educational opportunities, equipping them with practical skills to help them when they are released.
 This year, their goal is to train 150 more women.

 In this area, Crossroads Colombia organizes conferences, concerts, guest speakers and activities in the prisons.
-The ministry looks for opportunities to bring recreation and refreshment to prisoners.
+The ministry looks for opportunities to bring recreation and refreshment to people in prison.

 In this area, Crossroads Colombia works to make enhancements to prison facilities, such as painting.
-They look for ways to improve the conditions in which the prisoners live.
+They look for ways to improve the living conditions in the prisons.

 Those involved with the ministry must explain the nature of their work to government authorities.
 Since it is difficult for the authorities to understand the spiritual nature of their work, Crossroads Colombia emphasizes the following benefits of the program:

-- Promotes the generation of employment among prisoners by training them and connecting them to different companies.
+- Promotes the generation of employment among people in prison by training them and connecting them to different companies.

 - Carries out cultural, sports and social activities, promoting unity, solidarity and love.

-- Works toward the recovery of the spiritual, ethical, social and moral values of prisoners.
+- Works toward the recovery of the spiritual, ethical, social and moral values of people in prison.

 - Strives for the recovery and consolidation of the family unit, creating a solid foundation for the education of children.